ycm-core/YouCompleteMe/README.md

 ### Sometimes it takes much longer to get semantic completions than normal

-This means that libclang (which YCM uses for C-family semantic completion) failed to compile your file's preamble.
+This means that libclang (which YCM uses for C-family semantic completion) failed to pre-compile your file's preamble.
 In other words, there was an error compiling some of the source code you pulled in through your header files.
 I suggest calling the `:YcmDiags` command to see what they were (even better, have Syntastic installed and call `:lopen`).

+Bottom line, if libclang can't pre-compile your file's preamble because there were errors in it, you're going to get slow completions because there's no AST cache.

 ### YCM auto-inserts completion strings I don't want!